 Any type of proof in the intro helps your readers knot a tie with your blog.

-That’s the main reason why even the big boys in the blogging world rely upon proofs than anything else.
+That’s the main reason why even the big boys in the blogging world rely upon proof than anything else.

 Even a handful of positive comments on LinkedIn posts can be included or showcased as concrete proof.

-Initially, it’s ok to not have any social proofs.
+Initially, it’s ok to not have any social proof.
 Start contributing to different platforms & forums where people can appreciate your efforts & leave back a gentle reply.